-In general, external monitoring data that has been collected since the implementation of 10 CFR Part 835, "Occupational Radiation Protection" (issued in 1993 and implemented in the following few years), are considered adequate.
-Monitoring in the "835" era is generally considered adequate because the regulations and implementing standards and guides for 10 CFR Part 835 established a consistent DOE-complex wide program in line with what NIOSH considers a robust dosimetry program.
+In general, external monitoring data that have been collected since the implementation of 10 C.F.R.
+Part 835, Occupational Radiation Protection (issued in 1993 and implemented in the following few years), are considered adequate.
+10 C.F.R.
+835, 2020.
+Monitoring in the "835" era is generally considered adequate because the regulations and implementing standards and guides for 10 C.F.R.
+Part 835 established a consistent DOE complex-wide program in line with what NIOSH considers a robust dosimetry program.